Amor real

 Amor real (English: Real Love) is a Mexican telenovela produced by Carla Estrada for Televisa, broadcast by Canal de las Estrellas (now known simply as Las Estrellas).
 It originally aired from June 9 to October 17, 2003.
 Amor real is a historical drama set in the Mexican post-independence period of the mid-19th century.
-The telenovela aired on Univision in the United States, REN TV in Russia and La 1 in Spain, among others.
+The telenovela aired on Univision in the United States, on REN TV in Russia and on La 1 in Spain, among others.
 It was successfully distributed to many countries worldwide.
-In 2005, Amor real was released on DVD and it became the first telenovela to be released with English subtitles.
+In 2005, Amor real was released on DVD and it became the first telenovela have English subtitles.
 Televisa has released an abridged DVD version of the telenovela in several countries.

-The cast and crew of the telenovela received many accolades, including the TVyNovelas Award for Best Telenovela of the Year at the 22nd TVyNovelas Awards ceremony.
+The cast and crew of the telenovela received many accolades, including the TVyNovelas Award for Best Telenovela of the Year at the 2004 TVyNovelas Awards ceremony.

 Overview

-In the mid-19th century, in a time of Victorian morality, challenging the rules of the aristocracy to which she belongs, Matilde Peñalver Beristáin, falls in love with Adolfo Solís, an army soldier with no fortune; trusting that her father, Hilario – a fair and kind man – will let her marry him.
-But her mother, Augusta, is determined to force Matilde to marry a rich man to save the family from bankruptcy.
-Manuel Fuentes Guerra is the perfect candidate.
+In the mid-19th century, in a time of Victorian morality, challenging the rules of the aristocracy to which she belongs, Matilde Peñalver y Beristáin (Adela Noriega) falls in love with Adolfo Solís (Mauricio Islas), an army soldier with no fortune, trusting that her father, Hilario (Ricardo Blume) – a fair and kind man – will let her marry him.
+But her mother, Augusta (Helena Rojo), is determined to force Matilde to marry a rich man to save the family from bankruptcy.
+Manuel Fuentes Guerra (Fernando Colunga) is the perfect candidate.
 He is an honourable and handsome young man who has just inherited a vast fortune.
-Augusta ignores the fact that Manuel is the illegitimate son of Joaquín Fuentes Guerra, a powerful landlord who raped a native girl, and who only recognised Manuel as his heir on his deathbed.
+Augusta ignores the fact that Manuel is the illegitimate son of Joaquín Fuentes Guerra (Julio Alemán), a powerful landlord who raped a native girl, and who only recognised Manuel as his heir on his deathbed.

-Using all kinds of intrigues, Augusta and her son Humberto send Adolfo to prison and convince Matilde to believe that he is married and has children.
+Using all kinds of intrigues, Augusta and her son, Humberto (Ernesto Laguardia) send Adolfo to prison and convince Matilde that he is married and has children.
 Overwhelmed and in despair, Matilde surrenders to her mother's pressure and agrees to marry Manuel, especially after she learns that he has paid the family's debts.
 Adolfo escapes from jail and immediately goes to look for his beloved Matilde, who has just married Manuel.
 Desperate, Adolfo manages to secretly speak with Matilde to clarify the misunderstandings.
 Swearing they will love each other forever, they decide to run away, but Manuel discovers them.
 Deeply hurt, Manuel is not willing to give her up.
 He forces her to leave with him, despite her love for Adolfo.
-After arriving at Manuel's hacienda, Matilde has to put up with Antonia, the former administrator's daughter, who is in love with Manuel.
+After arriving at Manuel's hacienda, Matilde has to put up with Antonia (Chantal Andere), the former administrator's daughter, who is in love with Manuel.